Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Anatomy of the CIPT Borel Function

-For the case of a UV renormalon ($p<0$) the pattern, where the non-analytic structures appear in the complex $x$-plane, are the same as for the FOPT Borel representation.
-This is because the real part of the strong coupling is always positive as long as its scale remains in the perturbative regime, and thus the circular path with $|x|=1$ can also be adopted for UV renormalon.
+For the case of a UV renormalon ($p<0$) the pattern, where the nonanalytic structures appear in the complex $x$-plane, are the same as for the FOPT Borel representation.
+This is because the real part of the strong coupling is always positive as long as its scale remains in the perturbative regime, and thus the circular path with $|x|=1$ can also be adopted for a UV renormalon.
 However, for an IR renormalon ($p>0$) we can see that, apart from the Landau pole and the cut along the positive real $x$ axis, which arise from the strong coupling function, there is an additional cut along the negative real $x$-axis for ${\rm Re}[\alpha_s(-x s_0)] > p\alpha_s(s_0)/\bar u$.
-As long as $\bar u< p$ this cut is still within the conventional circular path with radius $1$, but for $\bar u> p$ the path ${\cal C}_x$ must be deformed further into the negative real complex plane to not cross the cut.
-In the large-$\beta_0$ approximation the corresponding cuts reduce to poles located at $\tilde x(\bar u)=- e^{\frac{2(p-\bar u)t_0}{p}} = -(\Lambda_{\rm QCD}^2/s_0) e^{\frac{\bar u}{p a_0}}$ and the path must cross the negative real axis for $x<\tilde x(\bar u)$.
-Interestingly, for $\bar u\to\infty$ the allowed region where the path can cross the negative real $x$-axis it shifted towards negative infinity.
-For the computation of the CIPT Borel sum of Eq.~(\ref{eq:BorelCIPT2}) this means that for IR renormalons the path of the contour integration must be deformed to minus negative real infinity if the Borel integration in $\bar u$ is carried out first.
+As long as $\bar u< p$ this cut is still within the conventional circular path with radius $1$, but for $\bar u> p$ the path ${\cal C}_x$ must be deformed further away from the origin into the negative real complex plane to not cross the cut.
+In the large-$\beta_0$ approximation the corresponding cuts reduce to poles located at $\tilde x(\bar u)=- e^{\frac{2(p-\bar u)t_0}{p}} = -(\Lambda_{\rm QCD}^2/s_0) e^{\frac{\bar u}{p a_0}}$, and the path must cross the negative real axis for $x<\tilde x(\bar u)$.
+Interestingly, for $\bar u\to\infty$ the allowed region where the path can cross the negative real $x$-axis is shifted toward negative infinity.
+For the computation of the CIPT Borel sum of Eq.~(\ref{eq:BorelCIPT2}) this unusual property means that for IR renormalons the path of the contour integration must be deformed to minus negative real infinity for $\bar u\to\infty$.
 This will be an essential element for the explicit evaluation of the CIPT Borel sum and the asymptotic separation for IR renormalons that is discussed in Sec.~\ref{sec:asymptoticseparation}.
+From a physical perspective, the necessity of the contour deformation away from $|x|=1$ for the CIPT Borel representation is, again, quite peculiar and suggests an unphysical behavior given that the physical Adler function is analytic everywhere along the negative real $s$ axis.